Actindo-AG/Documentation/README.md

   Use this command to switch to another branch.

 - *git checkout -b [branch_name]*
   Use this command to create a new branch and switch to it by replacing *[branch_name]* with the name of the new branch.
 For documentation purposes, use the JIRA ticket number for the branch name.
-If you are working on a single ticket, use this number, if you are working on a ticket which makes part of an epic, use the epic ticket number as braanch name.
+If you are working on a single ticket, use this number, if you are working on a ticket which makes part of an epic, use the epic ticket number as branch name.

 - *git branch*
   Use this command to show all existing branches in the local repo.
 The branch you are currently working on is highlighted.